Table of Contents

 Parrots become compulsive self-mutilators for a number of reasons.
 Compulsive behavior is a form of anxiety disorder.
 Anxiety may be due to the bird’s genetic predisposition, factors such as feeding by hand during childhood, or a traumatic event.
 We often see captive animals develop compulsive disorders, partly because they are not being provided with enough stimulation.

-Yes, anxiety is a mental state many vets believe can cause feather-pulling, self-mutilation, and other stereotypical behaviors like unrelenting screaming, foot-tapping, and pacing back-and-forth.
+Yes, anxiety is a mental state that many vets believe can lead to feather-pulling, self-mutilation, and other repetitive behaviors like constant screaming, foot-tapping, or pacing back and forth.

-Plus, science-based research has revealed that when a young chick is removed from its nest and separated from its parents to be hand-reared by breeders, it is extremely vulnerable to develop anxiety and aggression as it grows up.
-We believe that this traumatizing experience wires the brain to be hyper-anxious for the rest of its life.
+Research also shows that when a young chick is removed from its nest and separated from its parents to be hand-reared for the pet trade, it becomes highly vulnerable to developing anxiety and aggression as it matures.
+This early trauma may rewire the bird’s brain, leaving it hyper-anxious and more prone to stress throughout its life.

 Wander through the Amazonian rainforest in South America and you’ll find quite a few Amazons and Macaws wandering about in small groups of only two to four birds, which they call nomadic species.